dana/perl-IPC-Transit/README.md

 # NOTES

-This module is wire incompatable with previous releases.
-The wire protocol in 0.4 and before was meant as a prototype and naive.

-This is the final wire protocol.

-The serialization is currently hard-coded to JSON.
+The serialization is currently hard-coded to https://metacpan.org/pod/Sereal

 # SYNOPSIS